momentum-mod/docs/content/docs/guides/override-custom-assets.md

 ---
-title: How to Override Custom Assets
+categories:
+  - guide
+ccom_wepreload: weapon_reload_scripts
+ccom_wepreloadcur: weapon_reload_script_current
+guide_GSC: gamemode-specific-cfgs
 permalink: /guide/override-custom-assets/

-category: guide
 tags:
   - hud
   - weapon

-toc: true
-toc_sticky: true
-ccom_wepreloadcur: weapon_reload_script_current
-ccom_wepreload: weapon_reload_scripts
-guide_GSC: gamemode-specific-cfgs
 ---

+# How to Override Custom Assets

 When the game boots, it scans the `momentum/custom/` folder for VPK files and subfolders.
 For steam users, this will be

 > `Steam/steamapps/common/Momentum Mod/momentum/custom/`

 under the steam install path.